Info for Prospective Students

 High grades are useful, because you need a certain GPA to get into McGill's competitive graduate program.
 But it's not the first nor the only thing I look for.

 Email me to show your interest

-It's hard for any professor to get a good sense of your real interests when someone sends a CV and writes "I have a X% GPA.
+Second, note that it's hard for any professor to get a good sense of your real interests when someone sends a CV and writes "I have a X% GPA.
 I read your paper on X and am interested in working with you".
 High GPA doesn't always translate to fantastic researchers, nor wonderful people to work with.

 Therefore, in your email to express your interest in applying to work with me, please do the following.

 - Subject line should read: "(Domestic/International) Prospective Student for (your planned start date, e.g., Winter 2021) (PhD/M.Sc.) -- (Your Name)"

 - Read a paper I wrote (see my CV) or a research post from Open Roboethics Institute (I'm involved in all of the studies) that seem to pique your interest.
 Let me know which paper/post you read and ask one or more questions that came to your mind when you read it.
 This is to gauge what kind of things you are naturally curious about.
 Feel free to let me know what you liked/disliked about the paper;

 - Highlight any research experience you have (if any);

 - Highlight any scholarships you've been awarded or applied for (e.g., NSERC, MITACS or other national scholarships) -- you may be eligible for top-ups;

 - A copy of a report, article, or paper you wrote (if any).
 This can be for a school assignment, or a blog post etc. that will help me gauge your writing skills in English.